A feature film by Dorka Vermes

 Director's statement

 This film draws deeply from my personal experiences.
-For me, what makes this story truly meaningful is that, at first glance, it may seem this love is destroyed by external pressures — by circumstances and social expectations.
+At first glance it may seem this love is destroyed by external pressures — by circumstances and social expectations.
 But gradually it becomes clear that these obstacles are already internalized, living deep inside both characters, shaping their choices and their downfall.
-In the end, the real obstacles are not external but internal ones.

-The film is built on portraying the contradictions of love.
+The film is built on the contradictions of love.
 Even though Juli and Noá's relationship is mostly built on lies and deception, their feelings and their connection are real.
-Depicting these paradoxes is the main point — how love can be equally beautiful and painful, and how it is possible for it to be founded on lies and still remain true.
-Our concept lies in sustaining these fragile contradictions for as long as possible, showing both their power and their fragility.
+Depicting these paradoxes is the main point.

 Although I've never explored semi-autobiographical storytelling before, I do so here because I believe this is not only a compelling love story but also a reflection on a broader societal phenomenon.
-Even though the film focuses on the intimate close-up of a relationship between Juli and Noá, it also lets us sense the pulse of Viktor Orbán's society in the background.
-The two main characters live under very different circumstances, but they are both equally exposed and vulnerable to the system that surrounds them — because it already lives within them, and in the end, this is what defines them both.
+Even though the film focuses on the intimate close-up of a relationship between Juli and Noá, it also lets us sense the pulse of Viktor Orbán's society in the background — the two women live under very different circumstances, but are both equally exposed and vulnerable to the system that surrounds them, because it already lives within them.

 Visual plan